- Attachment Centered Play Therapy

 Clair Mellenthin is a sought-after supervisor, training graduate students and interns in play therapy, and an adjunct faculty member at the University of Southern California MSW program.
 She is the Past-President of the Utah Association For Play Therapy and remains an active member on the Board of Directors.
 She is the author of Attachment Centered Play Therapy (2019); Play Therapy: Engaging & Powerful Techniques for the Treatment of Childhood Disorders; My Many Colors of Me Workbook, and has authored several chapters.
 To find out more, to see more webinars from Clair Mellenthin, or to inquire about play therapy services, supervision or speaking engagements, please visit https://clairmellenthin.com/

-Should you have any questions about this workshop, please don’t hesitate to contact us at email@example.com
+Should you have any questions, please don’t hesitate to contact us at email@example.com